magalhas/backbone-react-component/README.md

   components and communicate that way
   - Simply rely on `@getModel` and `@getCollection` to get your models or collections from the component or it parents (tighter coupling)
-  - Create new root components, like on the example below
+  - Create new root components, like on the example below:

 ```js
 var ChildComponent = React.createClass({